lmburlani/poke-java/README.md

 # poke-java

-A mini pokedex build with web dev tools
+A mini pokedex build with web dev tools, the images are all from pokemon go

 to acess: